class1cs/Music-Player-for-VK/README.md

 In this app you can search all music in VK, play it before download, and download it.

-Written with using MVVM Pattern (It has no model because VkNet Library give it)
+Written with using MVVM Pattern (It has not model because VkNet Library give it)

 All controls style stored in Resources folder, so you can easily change them.